Don Terry: Early life and background

 Terry was born Donald Loker in Natick, Massachusetts, in 1902.
-He was a 1925 graduate of Harvard.
+He was a 1927 graduate of Norwich University.
 Some sources give the family name as Locher, perhaps confusing him with actor Charles Locher who became famous as Jon Hall; the Loker spelling is correct, as many charitable enterprises bear the Loker name, as detailed below.

 Don Terry was discovered while visiting Los Angeles as a tourist.
 During the visit, he hoped to see some film stars, but had been disappointed.
 Nearing the end of his trip, he decided to have lunch at Hollywood's Café Montmartre since it was a favorite of many in the film industry.
 Terry thought he might finally see a film star while having lunch, but found only other tourists who had the same hope.
 However, Fox screenwriter Charles Francis Coe was at the restaurant and happened to see Terry and thought of the screenplay he had just completed, based on his 1927 novel.
 Coe introduced himself and asked Terry if he was in the film industry.
 He gave Terry his business card and invited him to the Fox lot for a screen test.
 Terry went to the lot expecting only to be able to see some film stars.
 When Terry's screen test came out of the film laboratory, he was signed as the lead in the 1928 film Me, Gangster, the screenplay Coe had just written.